bneumann/CppUTest-Test-Adapter/README.md

 ### Quirks & Known issues
 - Only 1 executable is supported right now
-- Updating the tests after rebuild sometimes takes a bit longer (never more that 5 seconds)
 - CppUTest does not let me change the output path of the JUnit file which I use to generate results (line numbers, etc.).
 Therefore they polute the executable directory
 - Somehow line number and file information are not propagated to the Test Explorer.
 I am on it.
 - I am a developer and I write bugs.
 So there must be plenty in here!

-## Getting ready to publish

-Now you're ready to [publish](https://code.visualstudio.com/docs/extensions/publish-extension) the first version of your Test Adapter.